Jason Gallian: Essex

 When Gallian's contract with Nottinghamshire expired at the end of 2007, he signed a two-year contract with Essex.
 Essex chose to give Gallian a contract to provide experience to their young squad.
 David East, the club's chief executive, said "He has a very impressive record and his vast experience will greatly assist our young and exciting batsmen to develop over the next few years.
 Jason is very excited about this next stage in his career and is looking forward to joining what he describes as a young and vibrant squad that is going places".

 Gallian announced his retirement from cricket in August 2009, having made five first-class appearances for Essex during the 2009 season.

 Gallian now plays club cricket for Saffron Walden and is the head of cricket at Felsted School, Essex, and teaches geography.

 Interim Chair of Essex County Cricket Club

-Jason Gallian has been appointed as the interim chair of Essex County Cricket Club following the resignation of Anu Mohindru.
-He will oversee the board's operations during this transitional period.
-Vicky Ford will assume the position of interim deputy chair.
+Jason Gallian was appointed as the interim chair of Essex County Cricket Club following the resignation of Anu Mohindru, to oversee the board's operations during a transitional period.
+Vicky Ford assumed the position of interim deputy chair.
+He announced he was stepping down from the role in the July 2026 AGM.